Do you have a Food Allergy, Coeliac Disease or Food Intolerance? Food Hypersensitive [FHS] Customer

 Who Can Use This Page?

-We invite FHS customers and FBOs to report incidents from any hospitality sector, including:
+We invite Food Hypersensitive customers and Food Business Operators to report incidents from any hospitality sector, including:

 - Hotels, restaurants, cafes, event catering, and festivals.